Latest Marathon Article

 2009 Bank of America Chicago Marathon

-Boasts Largest Finisher Field in Event History
+Worlds Largest Finisher Field in Event History

 Congratulations to the 33,687 runners (19,069 men and 14,618 women) who crossed the finish line of the 2009 Bank of America Chicago Marathon, contributing to the largest finisher total in the 32-year history of the event.
 More importantly, each of you set out upon a journey to reach the finish line and achieved your goal.
 The Bank of America Chicago Marathon staff, the event sponsors, the City of Chicago, and the running community at large commend you for your impressive accomplishment.